nextgis-borsch/lib_jsonc/README.md

 For a full list of headers see [files.html](files.html)

-# Json-c with modified build scripts
+# Json-c with modified build scripts for NextGIS Borsch

 This library has modifications in build scripts to support [NextGIS Borsch](https://github.com/nextgis-borsch/borsch) building system.
 NextGIS Borsch helps to resolve